 Arguably the most important section of the project and the one your client will care about the most, the payment section should include the following:

-- Payment method – Check, Paypal, or other software
+- Payment method – Check, Paypal, or other software (I currently use Freshbooks and Paypal the most)

 - Payment schedule – I often include this as an attachment but sometimes, if the project is straightforward, the payment schedule involves an upfront payment and a final payment – that’s it!